 c.
 Both North West and Sobeys experienced growth in assets, liabilities, and shareholders’ equity.
-However, each company’s liabilities grew at a faster pace than its assets which is not always a positive sign.
 From a profitability standpoint, North West’s 1.4% increase in sales caused an increase in net income of 30% which demonstrates a strong management of expenses.
 In the case of Sobeys, net income more than doubled from an increase of 3.8% in sales and reduction of expenses.

 d.
 In 2019, Sobey’s fiscal year (May 6, 2018 through May 4, 2019) covers the majority of the same period as North West’s fiscal year (Feb.
 1, 2018 through January 31, 2019).
 The same is true for their previous fiscal years.
 Consequently, unless there was a significant economic impact that affected the stores in the non-overlapping period of three months (February through April), I would have no concerns about the comparisons made in c. as they both cover a single fiscal year.